psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 O Patrick of the orders and of the saints,
 I never yet told you a falsehood.
 There is to thee the reason of my story.
-And how I left the " Land of Youth."
+And how I left the "Land of Youth."

 If I myself had been, O Patrick !
 As I was, that self-same day,